aquachieh/datacamp_notes/[DC_02] Big Data Fundamentals with PySpark.md

 #### RDD Transformations
 ![](https://i.imgur.com/0HISAtw.png)
 **map()**
-applya function to all elements in the RDD
+apply a function to all elements in the RDD
 ![](https://i.imgur.com/RJUDMFF.png)
 **filter()**
 return a new RDD with only the elements that pass the condition